1. To me personally (social) media is poison

 If you read all this and understand it intellectually, and agree that this is the right course of action, that doesn’t mean absolutely anything if you are not doing it!
 You have to have this attitude and habit every day, or at least every time it’s email time because if you don’t, the previous ten steps won’t mean anything.
 You have to do it, you have to be relentless, and if you fail, you have to keep getting back to them and try again.

 Unsubscribe, create filters, twice per day, short 2 min. emails, email2task, don’t send emails, avoid important stuff over email, avoid surveys, send if-then emails, disable notifications, rinse and repeat.

-I am really hoping these 11 steps help you achieve inbox zero everyday (just like I have), and that you can deactivate your auto responder “Hey I get to much email, so don’t email me” like the one my investor Dave McClure has active.
+I am really hoping these 12 steps help you achieve inbox zero everyday (just like I have).
 On the other hand if by trying to do some of the stuff I recommend here you don’t get an email afterwards from your: “bank, lawyer, wife or anyone you think is important”, I am not legally responsible for the damage.
 So many things can go wrong, and expect to hit bumps along the way.
-If you have any other hacks that help you keep inbox and your time under control, please let me know in the comments.
+If you have any other hacks for email overload, please let me know in the comments.